-The Town of Newport sits on the North Pembrokeshire coast, between Fishguard and Cardigan, on the estuary of the River Nevern.
-The War Memorials to the men of Newport who gave their lives in both World Wars comprise of two brass plaques in the Memorial Hall, plus there is a third memorial scroll, in the Parish Church, which commemorates all of the men of the town who served during the Great War.
+The town of Newport sits on the North Pembrokeshire coast, on the main A487 road between Fishguard and Cardigan, at the mouth of the River Nevern.
+The town was founded by the Norman William FitzMartin in about 1197 as the new capital of the Marcher Lordship of Cemais and it was a busy port founded primarily on the growing medieval wool trade.
+The ruins of Newport Castle are situated on a spur of Carn Ingli which overlooks Newport and much of the surrounding countryside.
+The men of Newport who fell during both World Wars are commemorated on two brass war memorial plaaques, which are situated inside the memorial hall.
+There is a third memorial scroll, in the Parish Church, which commemorates all of the men of the town who served during the Great War.

 James Beaumont Standly Alderson, Captain, 1st Battalion, Royal Irish Regiment.
 James was born on 1 July 1869, the son of Edward Alderson and Caroline Alderson (nee Standley).
 He was educated at Highgate School before being commissioned Second Lieutenant into the Royal Irish Regiment in June 1890.
 James was promoted to Lieutenant in August 1891, and to Captain in April 1899.
 He took part in the operations on the North-West Frontier of India from 1897-98, serving with the Tirah Expeditionary Force, and received the India medal with clasp.
 He then served with the 1st Battalion, Royal Irish Regiment in South Africa from January 1900, during the Anglo-Boer War.
 James was wounded while leading his men on the assault on Bethlehem on 7 July 1900, and died of his wounds in the military hospital at Bethlehem on 8 July 1900.
 The 31-year-old was buried in Bethlehem Cemetery, Free State, SA.
 James is not commemorated on the Pembroke County Boer War Memorial, but on a plaque in the Church at Newport, Pembs, where his brother had lived.